masverse/masverse-portal-docs/docs/services/certificate/certificate-service.md

 ## Create Smart Contract

 Create New Certificate Smart Contract to MasChain with fields.
+You may also create this smart contract in the portal.
 >**POST**

 ```